chaozhang-cs/chaozhang-cs.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a postdoc in [Data Systems Group](https://uwaterloo.ca/data-systems-group/) at the University of Waterloo, working under the supervision of [Prof. Tamer Özsu](https://cs.uwaterloo.ca/~tozsu/).

 Previously, I was a postdoc at Lyon 1 University, working with [Prof. Angela Bonifati](https://perso.liris.cnrs.fr/angela.bonifati/).
 I received my PhD in computer science from the University of Clermont Auvergne, advised by [Prof. Farouk Toumani](https://perso.limos.fr/~fatouman/).

-My research is on data management systems, and my recent work focuses on graph data management and stream processing.
+My research is on database systems.
+I am insterested in data structures for data management.
+My recent focus is on graph-strcutured data.

 News
 ------